-Stanford Law & Policy Review (SLPR) is one of the most prominent policy journals in the nation and attempts to inform public discourse by publishing articles that analyze the intersection of our legal system with local, state, and federal policy.
+Stanford Law & Policy Review (SLPR) is one of the most prominent policy journals in the nation and informs public discourse by publishing articles that analyze the intersection of our legal system with local, state, and federal policy.
 SLPR is ideologically neutral and solicits articles from authors who represent a diversity of political viewpoints.

-Founded in 1989 by Stanford Law School students, SLPR has long been a forum for high-profile policymakers to publish articles on hot-button issues.
-Past contributors include Bill Clinton, Charles Schumer, Joseph Biden, John McCain, Charles Rangel, James Baker, and Russ Feingold.
+Founded in 1989 by Stanford Law School students, SLPR has long been a forum not only for academics but also for high-profile policymakers to publish articles on hot-button issues.
+Past contributors include Bill Clinton, Joseph Biden, John McCain, Charles Schumer, Charles Rangel, James Baker, Russ Feingold, and Jeb Bush.
 SLPR has been cited multiple times by the U.S. Supreme Court and over fifty times by other federal courts.
 It is published widely and available at all major law schools and policy think tanks.

 We are pleased to present Volume 25 (2013-14).
 Articles from Issue 2 are featured below, and Issue 1 can be viewed here.
 Until late Spring 2015, which is when Volume 26 (2014-15) is due for publication, Volume 25 will be deemed the "Current Volume" (and its issues the "Current Issue[s]") on our site.

 For shorter pieces on more current topics, please visit SLPR Online.
 This online platform was created in 2013 and complements SLPR's print journal by publishing pieces on a rolling basis.